leverj/ordersigner-daemon/daemon/README.rst

     kill `cat twistd.pid`

 .. tip::
-    Call ``twistd -ny daemon.tac`` to run the daemon process in the foreground.
+    Call ``twistd -n leverj-ordersigner`` to run the daemon process in the foreground.

 Interacting with the Daemon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^